Travel.State.Gov > International Travel > Country Information > Spain International Travel Information

 Crime: Street crimes against U.S. citizens usually occur in the principal tourist areas across Spain.
 In particular, Madrid and Barcelona report frequent pickpocketing and theft, as well as occasional violent attacks, some of which have required the victim to seek medical attention.

-Victims of Crime: U.S. citizen victims of crimes, including sexual assault, should contact the local police at 112 and the U.S. Embassy at (34) 91 587 2200.
+Victims of Crime: U.S. citizen victims of crimes, including sexual assault, should contact the local police at 112 immediately, and the U.S. Embassy at (34) 91-587-2200.
 Remember that the local authorities are responsible for investigating and prosecuting crimes.
 See our webpage on help for U.S. victims of crime overseas.

 For further information:

 Criminal Penalties: You are subject to local laws.
 If you violate local laws, even unknowingly, you may be expelled, arrested, or imprisoned.